microsoft/kiota/docs/get-started/java.md

 > - If the target API requires an `Authorization bearer <token>` header but doesn't rely on the Microsoft identity platform, you can implement your own authentication provider by inheriting from **BaseBearerTokenAuthenticationProvider**.
 > - If the target API requires any other form of authentication schemes, you can implement the **AuthenticationProvider** interface.

-## See also

-- [kiota-samples repository](https://github.com/microsoft/kiota-samples/tree/main/get-started/java) contains the code from this guide.
-- [ToDoItem Sample API](https://github.com/microsoft/kiota-samples/tree/main/sample-api) implements a sample OpenAPI in ASP.NET Core and sample clients in multiple languages.

 ## Executing the application

 When ready to execute the application, execute the following command in your project directory.